Are you facing criminal charges for drug possession in Indianapolis, IN?

-Give our law office a call today to arrange a time to sit down with our experienced legal team.
 We offer a free consultation so that you can have the opportunity to understand the charges, discuss your options, and get your questions answered.
-There’s no time to waste, so give us a call today.
+There’s no time to waste, so contact us today at (317) 759-2599.

 Why Do I Need a Criminal Defense Attorney If I’m Charged With Drug Possession in Indianapolis?

 Criminal charges can be incredibly scary.
 Fortunately, you don’t have to defend yourself on your own.
 In fact, you shouldn’t.
 By hiring a criminal defense lawyer in Indianapolis, you’ll increase the likelihood of securing the best possible result in your drug possession case.

 Your Rights Might Have Been Violated

 The police have to follow certain protocols and rules when doing their job.
 They can’t just arrest you for looking suspicious or search you because they have a hunch.
 You have certain rights, and they can’t be infringed without cause.
 However, a lot of police officers cross the line.
 They engage in conduct that, at best, is questionable.
 They simply hope that no one will ever question it.

 Suhre & Associates, LLC will absolutely question all aspects of how the police handled your case.
 We’ll determine if there was cause to stop you.
 We’ll scrutinize how they conducted a search and if it was done in violation of your Fourth Amendment rights.
 We’ll identify potential issues with your arrest and any subsequent interrogations once you were detained.

 If we learn that your rights have been violated, we can challenge your arrest itself and/or the evidence being offered against you.
 If the arrest is unlawful, the charges against you can’t stand.
 If evidence was seized illegally, prosecutors can’t benefit from it.
 In that situation, they might have to rethink the case against you, all together.